"With open-hearted thanks to the women who forged the challenging path to Antarctica before me. You have enabled my life’s dreams to be fulfilled."

 Fun Fact: Today, women make up 50% of Quark’s Expedition Team!

 The communities of women aboard our ships are full of remarkable, diverse, inspiring role-models of all ages and backgrounds.
 Being part of this community, united by our love for the Polar Regions and by working in the field, I feel at home with who I am and what I do—and wholly equal with our male colleagues, as well, who must not go unmentioned for their boundless support and camaraderie.

 Caroline Hamilton, Organizer of the First All-Women North Pole Expedition

 After listening to her boyfriend describe what it had been like skiing to the North Pole, UK Film Financier Caroline Hamilton decided that anything he could do, she could do, too.
 In order to drum up the funds for her expedition, Caroline organized the first all-female North Pole expedition.
 Over 200 women responded to an ad she had placed in the newspaper; 60 faced physical tryouts, and 20 amateur adventurers eventually joined her history-making expedition in 1997.

 Jaymie MacAulay, Quark Expeditions Coordinator, has guided on over 40 expeditions in the polar regions (Acacia Johnson Instagram).

-You can participate in the conversations around International Women’s Day 2019 on the #pressforprogress hashtag on Twitter, Instagram and Facebook.
+You can participate in the conversations around International Women’s Day 2020 on the #EachforEqual & #IWD2020 hashtag on Twitter, Instagram and Facebook.
 There are many different ways you can take action to support gender equality, from celebrating women’s achievements to becoming a role model for inclusivity in all that you do.
 For more information, visit the International Women’s Day website.